MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-overview.md

 # Secure your corporate data in Intune with Microsoft Edge for Business

-This content is a guide that provides insights into secure enterprise browser configuration and implementation related to Mobile App Management and Microsoft Edge for Business.
+This content is a guide that provides insights into secure enterprise browser configuration and implementation related to Mobile Application Management and Microsoft Edge for Business.

 **Applies to:**
-- Mobile App Management (MAM)
+- Mobile Application Management (MAM)
 - Microsoft Edge for Business

 > [!NOTE]